-Are you eating foods that cause anxiety?
+Are you eating foods that cause anxiety and panic attacks?

 It’s normal to feel occasional worry but excessive panic or anxiety can be debilitating.